Hotline Phone Numbers

 Brandon's Story: Surviving Abuse

 Statistics about domestic violence show that children who grow up in abusive households will often repeat patterns of violence in their own relationships, either as batterers or as victims.
-Brandon, who we met through our Streetwork program, was such an example.
+Brandon, who we met through our Streetwork Project for homeless youth, was such an example.

 Brandon came to us seeking help after many years of struggling to live on his own, and told us about his traumatic young life.
 His mother had immigrated to the United States and left him and his siblings in the care of family members while she resettled and remarried.
 When Brandon rejoined his mother, he learned that his stepfather was an abusive man who subjected his family to constant physical and sexual violence.